BenThurber/capacitor-archive/README.md

 NOTE: DB_PASS is the same as MYSQL_ROOT_PASSWORD above.

+### Create a directory for capacitor-archive.com SSL certificates
+`sudo mkdir -p /etc/capacitorarchive/ssl`
+Move the certificate and private key obtained for the domain capacitor-archive.com to this directory.
+In order for them to be recognized, they must be named `www_capacitor-archive_com.crt` and `www_capacitor-archive_com.key` respectivley.

 ### Create a self signed certificate for phpMyAdmin
-Create a directory to store certificates
+Create a directory to store certificates for phpmyadmin.
 `sudo mkdir -p /etc/apache2/ssl`
 Create a self-signed certificate and answer the prompts.
 The common name should be the domain name, i.e. capacitor-archive.com
-`sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /etc/apache2/ssl/apache.key -out /etc/apache2/ssl/apache.crt`
+`sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /etc/apache2/ssl/phpmyadmin.key -out /etc/apache2/ssl/phpmyadmin.crt`

 ### Configure a ddclient for Dynamic DNS